 People living with SCD and their families worry about being able to afford the treatment itself and other costs associated with treatment such as fertility preservation.
 It is possible also that there are other financial costs that are unknown at this time.
 People with SCD expressed concern that high drug prices may cause insurance policies to implement barriers to access.
-Access to high quality, standard of care is already difficult for many people living with SCD.
 People are concerned that doctors will not know enough about the new therapies and that many people with this condition do not live in areas where they will have ready access to emerging gene therapies.
 Both patients and clinicians expected gene therapies to be available only at major medical centers or centers of excellence.
 People also wonder whether they will be eligible for treatment with these new treatments.
 We heard from some people with SCD that they fear they will be too old or have too much organ damage to be candidates for gene therapy.